mattvernon/relayer-kit/README.md

 ## What is Dharma?

-Dharma is an open, permissionless protocol that enables anyone to engage in credit-based transactions on the Ethereum blockchain.
-Read more <a href="https://dharma.io/" target="_blank">here</a>.
+Dharma is a suite of developer tools and infrastructure that make it easy to build blockchain-based lending applications.
+Read more [here](https://dharma.io/).

 ## What is a Dharma Relayer?